wolakdav/StopSpotDataPipeline/docs/ete-testing.md

 # End-to-end testing requirments

-StopSpot includes a variety of tests.
+> StopSpot includes a variety of tests.
 Though most of them are unit tests that don't need to be configured, end-to-end test needs to be configured to be run succesfully.

+---

-**WARNING**: All the configurations must be prior to running pytest, and all of them are in `assets/config.json`.
+**WARNING**: All the **configurations** must be **prior** to running pytest, and all of them are in **assets/config.json**.

+---

 ## Overview